codatio/codat-docs/docs/accounting-api/guides/bill-pay/introduction.md

 ### 3 - See how to reconcile payments

-- Check the bill payment that was pushed to QuickBooks Online is reconciled correctly against the bill.
+- Check the bill payment that was pushed to QuickBooks Online was reconciled correctly against the bill.

 ## How the Bill pay app works